 My dad had a casual way of turning the everyday into something special.
 Family meals were simple but sourced from the garden and eaten outside at sunset.
 There were multiple hour sessions of hide and seek in the winery that involved crazy ingenuity: building a refuge out of wine pallets or wrapping up in a sleeping bag to hide in a freezer with the door propped open… The vineyard and cellar were our playground.

-That is how I learned to make wine.
-Watching my dad cook ribs that were sweet but spicy and blending together a fruity Zinfandel and a hefty Petite Sirah so that it would go better with dinner.
-Everything was transformed to become something better.
+That is how I learned to make wine—watching my dad cook ribs that were sweet but spicy and then blend together a fruity Zinfandel and a hefty Petite Sirah so that it would go better with dinner.
+He transformed everything to become something better.
 Creativity and possibility reigned supreme.

 We are still performing magic here at Marietta.
-This second-generation winery continues to transform hard work, a blessed climate, special pieces of land, and belief into beautiful liquid expressions of family and place.
+This second-generation winery continues to transform belief, hard work, a blessed climate, and extraordinary land into beautiful liquid expressions of family and place.

 -Scot Bilbro, Owner/Winemaker

-We farm over 400 acres of our own vineyard.
-We acquired them by some strange combination of chasing overheard stories, hunting and fishing, and buying grapes from wonderful farmers all over two counties, while constantly keeping an eye out for potential… After years of work and play we owned gnarly, historic, semi-productive vineyards that needed care and attention.
+We farm over 400 acres of our own vines.
+We acquired them through some strange combination of chasing overheard stories, hunting and fishing, and buying grapes from outstanding farmers across two counties, constantly keeping an eye out for potential.
+After years of work and play, we owned gnarly, historic, semi-productive vineyards that needed care and attention.
 We have been happily investing time and energy dreaming about what they might become.

-Our crew does a lot of work by hand.
+Our crew does most work by hand.
 It improves our attention to detail and allows us to keep everyone busy all year.
-We work hard towards sustainability: we minimize our water usage, remove weeds by physical means at every opportunity, and focus on compost, soil structure and overall property health with every decision.
+We strive for sustainability in all we do: we minimize our water usage; remove weeds by physical means at every opportunity; and focus on compost, soil structure, and overall property health with every decision.